 Lakeside School, Grades: 5–12

 The legendary alumni roster might be the first thing people associate with this school—Bill Gates credits his Lakeside education for the creation of Microsoft (it’s also where he and Paul Allen met).
 The campus that helped inspire a global company also takes its students worldwide through Lakeside’s Global Service Learning program, which integrates academic theory with real-world practice.
 This school year, Lakeside added three new courses with an international component: When upper school kids explore the Peruvian highlands, study ecosystems in French-Polynesia, or meet farmers in Colombia, explains Director of Global Education Charlotte Blessing, these adventures also foster “empathy, resilience, and intercultural competence.”
 In other words, they are helping to shape a kind, but also extremely capable next generation.
 Students stay with host families, where they share meals, speak the language, and interact with the community.
-It seems like Mr. Gates approves; he reportedly ensured all three of his kids were Lakeside Lions too.
 This fall, Lakeside also helped open the Downtown School, a micro sister high school near the Pacific Science Center; it offers similar values and a slightly lower price tag.

 Planning for a Greener Seattle